DennisSmuda/dennissmuda-website/content/hello-world.md

 ---
 slug: "hello-world"
 title: "Hello World."
-description: "Introducing my new website, and a story about animating my name."
+description: "Introducing my new website, and a quick story about how I animated my name."
-createdAt: "September 21st of 2020"
+createdAt: "Sept.
+21, 2020"
 ---

 Cool, you made it!
 Welcome to my website, I hope you like what you've seen so far.
 Continue reading if you'd like to kow more about it.